AlanGraham/Existential/Existential.Net.Docs/index.md

 ## Introduction
-Existential is a utility library for dealing with very basic issues such as whether a value exists or not, or whether it exists in the desired form.
+Existential is a utility library for dealing with issues such as whether a value exists or not, or whether it exists in the desired form.

 It reduces the code you need to write for basic null check by providing [validation